jordi-pujol/apt-metalink-deb/README.md

 This work is based on the apt-metalink utility from: https://github.com/tatsuhiro-t/apt-metalink

-It is enhanced in some points, the configuration is more easy, some bugs are solved and all that is included in a Debian package to easy install.
+It is enhanced in some points, the configuration is more easy, some bugs are solved, now works with any python version, and all that is included in a Debian package to easy install.

 For an overview of the Aria2 utility, see the 'aria2' package, or go to the homepage: http://aria2.sourceforge.net/

+Download the Debian package and install it.

 Using apt-metalink has some advantages over apt-get.
 Unlike the traditional apt-get, this program will download simultaneously from